 (i) Additional Representation(s) and Covenants.

-Each party represents and covenants to the other party (which representations and covenants will be deemed to be repeated as of each date on which it, as the Pledgor, Transfers Eligible Credit Support (or, in the case of after-acquired Eligible Credit Support, at the time the other party or its agent acquires rights therein), and which covenants will be deemed to apply at all times) that, with respect to the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit is the legal, valid, and binding obligation of the Issuer thereof, enforceable in accordance with its terms.
+Each party represents and covenants to the other party (which representations and covenants will be deemed to be repeated as of each date on which it, as the Pledgor, Transfers Eligible Credit Support (or, in the case of after-acquired Eligible Credit Support, at the time the other party or its agent acquires rights therein), and which covenants will be deemed to apply at all times) that, with respect to the issuance, renewal or substitution.

 (j) Other Eligible Support and Other Posted Support.